 Remember back in chapter 5, the man 38 years lying by the pool and was impotent, having a disease for 38 years?
-Jesus healed him, said rise up, take up your bed and walk.
-He walked, he ran into the Pharisees said, “Wait a minute, you can’t carry your bed on the sabbath, drop your bed.
+Jesus healed him, said, “Rise up, take up your bed and walk.”
+He walked, he ran into the Pharisees said, “Wait a minute, you can’t carry your bed on the sabbath.
+Drop your bed.
 Who told you to carry your bed?”
-They couldn’t have cared less that he was healed, all they cared about was some of their ridiculous little traditional rules that they had on the sabbath.
+They couldn’t have cared less that he was healed.
+All they cared about was some of their ridiculous little traditional rules that they had on the sabbath.
 Oh the pain of legalism.

 And so, the man was thrown out.
 It shows the depth of his commitment and puts us to shame as Christians who have far more revelation than he does and not any of that kind of character so often.